 The South Shetland Islands are a haven for wildlife.
 Vast penguin rookeries and beaches ruled by Antarctic fur seals and southern elephant seals make every day spent in this amazing island group unforgettable.
 Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing.

-The Antarctic Peninsula's remarkable history will provide you with a type of excitement often only associated with the early explorers.
-You will have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
-Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as minke, killer (orca) and humpback whales at close range.
+The Antarctic Peninsula's remarkable history provides you with a type of excitement often only associated with the early explorers.
+You have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
+Apart from penguins and seabirds you are very likely to see Weddell, crabeater, and leopard seals as well as minke, killer (orca), and humpback whales at close range.